-A management letter was issued relating to operating losses in the Gas and Water Utility Department.
+A management letter was issued relating to significant water losses and also for operating losses in the Gas, Water, and Sewer Utility Departments.

 Part III.
 Findings and questioned costs for Federal awards defined in the Uniform Guidance:

 There are no findings to be reported under this section.